seanmavley/unifi-voucher-payment-frontend/README.md

 # Unifi Voucher Payment Frontend

-A typical use case of the Hubtel API in making mobile money payments.
+A typical use case of the Mazzuma API in making mobile money payments.

 To see this repository in action, visit [Enjoy WiFi, Today]('https://enjoywifi.today') and follow the "Buy Bundle" link.